Pagghiu/SaneCppLibraries/Documentation/CodingStyle.md

 ## Formatting
 All files should be formatted according to the `.clang-format` file using `clang-format` version 15.

-Ideally someday the Github CI will validate PR that are not properly formatted.
+Github CI will fail on PR that are not properly formatted.

 In some specific cases use `// clang-format off` and `// clang-format on` where a custom formatting can improve code look.
 For example many template specializations in the `SC::Reflection` library are better manually formatted/aligned to highlight the pattern.

+All headers must have a trailing newline.

 ## Casing